-To ensure the systematicity of our analysis, two researchers first developed a content analysis codebook through inductive manual coding of a subset of English video samples.
-Drawing on prior research on video narrative frameworks~\cite{montero2020digital, zhang2023understanding, wang2024critical} and studies on religious narrative strategies~\cite{yassif2016storytelling, roof1993religion, mcgeehan2017religious}, we adhered to two core principles in constructing the codebook: first, the coding dimensions must clearly define the primary content strategies in the videos, although these strategies may not be mutually exclusive in practice; second, the classification system must comprehensively cover the main content types within the sample and provide clear operational definitions for each category.
-Ultimately, we established three core analytical dimensions: (1) Rhetorical Mode: This dimension aims to identify the macro-structure and presentation form of the video content.
-(2) Religious Narrative Framework: This dimension focuses on the deep-seated 'story' or worldview framework embedded in the video.
-(3) Persuasion Strategy: This dimension analyzes the specific rhetorical devices and logical paths employed to enhance the content's influence and acceptance.
+Two researchers developed a content analysis codebook through inductive manual coding of a subset of video samples, drawing on prior research on video narrative frameworks~\cite{montero2020digital, zhang2023understanding} and religious narrative strategies~\cite{yassif2016storytelling, roof1993religion}.
+We established three core analytical dimensions: (1) Rhetorical Mode, identifying the macro-structure and presentation form; (2) Religious Narrative Framework, focusing on the worldview framework embedded in the video; (3) Persuasion Strategy, analyzing rhetorical devices employed to enhance influence.